 Central Bedfordshire schools cycle their way to Lapland

 Using a class record sheet, pupils and their teachers will monitor active travel trips to school.
-All journeys will then be combined with the goal of achieving 2,000 miles, the equivalent distance from Central Bedfordshire to Lapland.
-Each participating school will receive a scooter for one of their lucky pupils taking part.
+All journeys will then be combined to see if each school reached its goal of achieving 2000 miles, the equivalent distance from Central Bedfordshire to Lapland.

-The challenge has been running for eight years now and every year there has been an increase in the number of schools signing up to the challenge.
-Last year, pupils in Central Bedfordshire collectively travelled 175,245 sustainable journeys to school during the two-week challenge.
+The challenge has been running for 10 years now and every year there has been an increase in the number of schools signing up to the challenge.
+Last year, pupils in Central Bedfordshire collectively walked, scooted or cycled 61,911 times to school during the two-week challenge.

 Councillor Tracey Wye, our Executive Member for Sustainability and Climate Resilience, highlighted the Santa Challenge's role in promoting active travel to school: